 Many college students have dealt with mental health issues at some time in their lives.
 Many have participated in counseling or taken medication and are now doing quite well.
 Having these experiences in one’s history certainly does not preclude study abroad.
 Study abroad programs cannot bar a student from study abroad simply because of a history of mental health issues or treatment.
-Just as in any other academic course or program to which a student might apply, a study abroad program cannot bar a student from participation simply due to a current diagnosis of a mental health problem.
 If the student’s behavior does not present a risk of harm to self or others and does not stand to seriously disrupt the educational experience, they can participate.

 It is nevertheless important for a student to consider carefully the decision to go abroad if the student has recently been dealing with such issues as depression, bipolar disorder, anxiety, an eating disorder, alcohol or drug abuse, or recovery from sexual assault or other trauma.
 The challenges of study abroad are not a cure for these kinds of difficulties and in fact can easily exacerbate them.
 It is critical for the student to take stock of whether this is the best time to study abroad or whether they needs more time to recover in order to make the most of a study abroad experience.
 Just as a student probably would not choose to go abroad if they had just been diagnosed with a significant medical problem that would require more time to treat effectively, it may not be wise to go abroad when the student is in the midst of dealing with significant depression, anxiety, or other mental health issues.
 You can read suggestions to students who have mental health issues and are considering study abroad (as presented on this page).

 You can help a student with current mental health issues think carefully about the decision to participate in your study abroad experience.
 Here are some suggestions for how you can do this.